Power series: Differentiation and integration

 Once a function $f(x)$ is given as a power series as above, it is differentiable on the interior of the domain of convergence.
-It can be differentiated and integrated quite easily, by treating every term separately:
+It can be differentiated and integrated by treating every term separately since both differentiation and integration are linear transformations of functions:

-Both of these series have the same radius of convergence as the original one.
+Both of these series have the same radius of convergence as the original series.

 Analytic functions

 A function f defined on some open subset U of R or C is called analytic if it is locally given by a convergent power series.
 This means that every a ∈ U has an open neighborhood V ⊆ U, such that there exists a power series with center a that converges to f(x) for every x ∈ V.

 Every power series with a positive radius of convergence is analytic on the interior of its region of convergence.
 All holomorphic functions are complex-analytic.
 Sums and products of analytic functions are analytic, as are quotients as long as the denominator is non-zero.